Signal timings can help your city become more age-friendly

 Each signalized intersection in the city is being evaluated for Leading Pedestrian Interval (LPI) and pretiming implementation on a rolling basis.
 One quarter of the city is being evaluated each year, and DDOT will continue this evaluation process.
 Since 2018, over 450 LPIs have been implemented via this process.
 In addition, the first network-wide evaluation for age-friendly signal timing improvements is scheduled to take place with the upcoming optimization of Northwest DC.
 GIS mapping will be used to identify signals near age-friendly destinations, and locations will be evaluated for age-friendly timing signal treatments.
 These efforts will be continued on a network-by-network basis each year.

 The number of Americans over age 65 is expected to reach 95 million by 2060, and those 65 and older are projected to make up 23% of the total US population.
-Creating more age-friendly cities is something it benefits us all to think about.
+Creating more age-friendly cities is something that benefits us all to think about.
 And this is not just an urban issue—older adults make up a higher share of rural populations than urban areas.
 As transportation professionals, we can use traffic solutions to create livable cities that serve the needs of all citizens, promoting diversity through equity in our built environments.

 Initiatives like these help US citizens live longer, healthier, purposeful lives, regardless of age.
 Through this process, we can confront prejudices and become more welcoming and inclusive.
 When we openly and proudly embrace our diversity, our communities become safer and stronger for everyone.